pangeo-data/awesome-open-climate-science/awesome.md

 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)
 ```

-## Comment on why something is awesome
+## Comment on why something is AWESOME

 Apart from suggesting a particular item on your list, you should also inform your readers *why* it's on the list and how they will benefit from it.